AsterixBG/my-first-ai-ragbot/README.md

 A beginner-friendly showcase for building AI-powered agents in the .NET ecosystem.
 This project provides a simple console-based chatbot utilizing Microsoft Semantic Kernel, Ollama, Qdrant for memory storage and Weather plugin that allows it to go to [OpenWeatherMap](https://openweathermap.org) and check the current weather.
+It demonstrates how a local language model (LLM) can be integrated and utilized with minimal code to perform real tasks.
+The goal is to provide a practical example of deploying LLM solutions, highlighting their capabilities in text generation, contextual understanding, and automating various processes.

 Spicing it up a little with Retrieval-Augmented Generation (RAG)!
 This is our friend from the [my first ai chatbot repository](https://github.com/AsterixBG/my-first-ai-chatbot).